 Dr. Frome is a graduate of Harvard Divinity School (M.T.S., religion and education), and Columbia University (Ed.D., philosophy and education).
 In 1993, while teaching writing at Harvard College, he helped J.B.
 Schramm create and run a weekend college admissions workshop that became the noteworthy College Summit summer workshop.
 As the organization’s Co-Founder and first Chief Academic Officer, he created College Summit’s national Education Department and led College Summit’s expansion to begin serving students in 9th grade.
 College Summit grew to serve 50,000 low-income high school students in 44 school districts throughout the country.
 In 2009, President Obama shared his Nobel Peace Prize with College Summit.
-In 2014, Dr. Frome became College Summit’s second CEO and led the organization’s design and launch of its student-driven college success initiative, PeerForward.
+From 2014 to 2019, Dr. Frome was PeerForward’s Co-Founder and CEO.

 Dr. Frome has also served as the Assistant Headmaster of the Browning School in New York City and the Headmaster of the Elmwood Franklin School in Buffalo, NY.
 During his tenure at Elmwood Franklin, the school saw historic increases in enrollment and fundraising and expansion in facilities.